YoungVigz/YoungVigz/README.md

-### 👋Hi there, I'm Gabriel - aka Vigz👋
+### 👋Hi there, I'm Gejbriel - aka Vigz👋

-## I'm a Web Developer, and Student!
+## Web Developer, and Student!

-- 🔭 I’m currently working on a game.
+- 🔭 Currently working on ....
-- 🌱 I’m currently learning C# & Unity.
+- 🌱 Currently learning ....
-- 🥅 2021 Goals: Get into GameDev.
+- 🥅 2022 Goals: ....

 ### Languages and Tools: